Open Access: Author Fund

 The fund is a limited resource intended to support open access publishing across the university.
 We expect researchers to request funding for open access publication from their funding agency if they can do so.
 If such funds are not available, we welcome your application.

-LSU Libraries will upload the published version of each funded article to LSU Digital Commons, LSU's open access digital archive of the research, publications, data, and records of the LSU community.
+LSU Libraries will upload the published version of each funded work to the LSU Scholarly Repository, LSU's open access digital archive of the research, publications, data, and records of the LSU community.

 The structure of this program and language of this guide was taken with permission from the One University Open Access Author Fund at The University of Kansas.